Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6%

-In 2024, the lifetime childlessness rate in Japan reached 45.1%, marking a slight increase of 1.7 percentage points from 2023.
-The trend over the last five years shows a steady rise, with the average rate from 2020 to 2024 at 41.1%.
-This marks a significant increase when compared to the 1970s average of 13.1%, reflecting a jump of roughly 32.0 percentage points.
-Among global figures, Japan stands out with one of the highest childlessness rates, positioned 7th out of 38 countries.
+The lifetime childlessness rate (TCR) in Japan reached 45.1% in 2024, marking a slight increase of 1.7 percentage points from 2023.
+This rate has been on an upward trend over the last five years, with the 2020–2024 average at 41.1%.
+When compared to the 1970s average of 13.1%, the current level is approximately 32.0 percentage points higher.
+Among 38 countries worldwide, Japan ranks seventh in terms of having one of the highest childlessness rates.

 Total Childlessness Rate (TCR) over the decades